Overview

 ## Start execution

-task_id = await client.call_tool_async(
+task_id = a wait client.call_tool_async(

 )